Last Updated on

 You will have to walk to it.
 There are only a few parking spaces reserved for people with reduced mobility, the tourist train and buses.
 However, there are many paid and parking spaces throughout the centre.

 You will arrive on the esplanade opposite the Museum of the Sea, cross the Eiffel footbridge, the tunnel under the Virgin and reach the end of the rock.

 If you come with city buses, buses 10 and 13 drop off at Place Clémenceau, about 10 minutes from the rock.

 Contact me via the quote form below.
-I can organize for you a discovery tour of the Basque Country adapted to your needs and desires, alone if you just want a guide, with my partner travel agency for an all-inclusive stay.
+I can organize for you a discovery tour of the Basque Country adapted to your needs and desires.

 You will find more information in the section “tour the Basque Country“.